 Our earth is blessed with resources to sustain life.
 Unfortunately, these resources are limited.

-The explosion in human population and the demand for these vital resources is putting pressure on how much there is to go around, especially in the future.
+The explosion in the human population and the demand for these vital resources is putting pressure on how much there is to go around, especially in the future.

 World leaders agree that development should be sustainable.
 This is the concern that is being highlighted on World Water Day in 2015.
 Celebrated every year on March 22nd by the United Nations, World Water Day is an opportunity to bring awareness about the importance of water in our life.
 This year's theme is the role of water sustainability.